Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 TCP also uses port numbers to direct traffic to the right application on a device.
 Think of an IP address as the street address of a building and ports as room numbers inside it.
 Here are a few examples:

-• Port 80 is used for regular web traffic (HTTP).
+• Port 80 is used for insecure web traffic (HTTP).

 • Port 443 is used for secure web traffic (HTTPS).